NotBoringCompany/hashland-api/docs/drilling-gateway.md

 12. **cycle-rewards**: Sent when rewards are distributed at the end of a drilling cycle
    - `cycleNumber`: The cycle number
+   - `timestamp`: ISO date string of when the rewards were distributed
    - `extractor`: Object containing extractor information
      - `id`: The ID of the extractor operator (null if no extractor)
      - `name`: The username of the extractor operator (null if no extractor)